-Train yourself to recognize cards that cancel each other, for instance: a negative card cancels out a positive.
+Train yourself to recognize cards that cancel each other; for instance: a negative card cancels out a positive.
 So a two and a king would cancel each other out.

-Deal and learn to count cards in pairs, use this method like flash cards.
+Deal and learn to count cards in pairs, using this method like flash cards.
 Once you train your brain to know that 2 + k = 0 and k + k equals 2 and so forth, you will find your counting time significantly reduced.
-A good goal when playing blackjack for real money would be to count an entire deck 2 cards at a time in 25030 seconds.
+A good goal when playing blackjack for real money would be to count an entire deck two cards at a time in 25030 seconds.